MatthewYyf/catopia-smart-home/progress_template.md

 - Designed a 3D auger feeder for automatic food dispensing

 Garret
--Video streaming and code
+- Video streaming and code
--Servo motors for pan/tilt and code
+- Servo motors for pan/tilt and code

 ## 10. Conclusion
 Brief reflection on current status, remaining challenges and plans.